What is a search term?

-The paid Ads are shown on top and below the results, and in-between Google shows the organic results.
+The paid Ads are shown on top of the organic results.

-In the majority of cases there are many ads that compete for one of top positions and hundreds of webpages competing for a position on the first page of the results.
+In the majority of cases, there are many ads that compete for one of the top positions and hundreds of webpages competing for a position on the first page of the results.

 Search Engine Advertising

-The ads that are shown on Google are relevant to the search term entered in the search box.
+The ads shown on Google are relevant to the search term entered in the search box.